Chief Operating Officer, Spyrosoft Ltd.

 Our approach to the remote working solution very quickly became clear and using well-known technology services including remote desktop (RDS which is similar to Citrix ), web-services and Office 365, we formulated a plan to deliver services to a remote Business community.

 What was the biggest challenge in creating this remote working solution?

 One area of challenge was the remaining on-premise servers/services we were still operating (we were mid-migration to hosted/cloud services) – though RDS allows excellent remote access to the services hosted on these servers we were concerned about latency & concurrency, but we were also worried about infrastructure engineers both entering offices that were formally closed but also having their own concerns about travelling during lockdown.
-Though we were very successful in the delivery of core services to 2000 remote users, something that I am very proud to have been a part of, there are a number of lessons that I have taken away and would recommend to anyone who may in the future need to initiate their Disaster Recovery or Business Continuity Plans:
+Though we were very successful in the delivery of core services to 2000 remote users (something that I am very proud to have been a part of) there are a number of lessons that I have taken away and would recommend to anyone.

 1. It is very important to have a well structured and documented Disaster Recovery & Business Continuity plan (DR/BCP) but this plan, and the delivery of this plan, must be flexible.

 2. Wherever possible, begin your migration away from on-premise servers to either hosted services or better still cloud services.
 Cloud services in mid-2020 are a world away from what they were even 2 years ago and are more secure, more flexible and more performant.

 3. If possible, review your legacy applications.
 In general, applications that are running on more recent code bases and solutions will perform better in a cloud and web-environment.
 It is also easier to support applications where technical debt has been removed and support for more common code and applications is more readily available

 4. Communication is king – the link between IT/Technology and the Business must be open, positive and 2-way.
 If this communication channel is open and engaging, everyone will benefit.